-Anant Raj Infrastructure Private Limited is wholly owned subsidiary of TARC Limited (formerly known as Anant Raj Global Limited), domiciled in India and incorporated under the provisions of the Companies Act, 1956.
-The company's Company Identification No. (CIN) is U70109DL2006PTC154536.
-The Company is primarily engaged in business of real estate..
+Bolt Properties Limited (Formerly known as Bolt Properties Private Limited) is a Company domiciled in India and incorporated under the provisions of the Companies Act, 1956.
+The Company is a subsidiary of TARC Limited (formerly known as Anant Raj Global Limited), and engaged in the business of real estate.